top of page

 Final Thought

 Hosta is one of the best tools for making shaded areas look intentional in Toronto landscapes.
-Whether you’re building a calm background with Blue Angel, layering a mixed bed with June, or creating a crisp focal moment with Fire and Ice, the right hosta choice can turn a difficult shade zone into one of the most polished parts of the yard.
+Whether we’re building a calm background with Blue Angel, layering a mixed bed with June, or creating a crisp focal moment with Fire and Ice, the right hosta choice can transform a difficult shade zone into one of the most polished parts of the yard.

 Comments